-“Puck Luck” has often been critical to winning hockey games, and this was evident throughout the last season of U SPORTS hockey.
-In his latest project, Rich Coffey examines some of the biggest wins in U SPORTS this season, and how advanced analytics and puck luck affected their possibilities.
+“Puck Luck” has often been critical to winning hockey games, which was evident throughout the last season of U SPORTS hockey.
+In his latest project, Rich Coffey examines some of the biggest wins in U SPORTS this season and how puck luck affected their possibilities.

-Which leads me to what this piece is about.
+That leads me to this piece.
 U Sports hockey databases (despite all the tremendous work the folks around U SPORTS have done) unfortunately do not provide a significant amount of statistical data to analyze.
-There is one thing that is examinable from U SPORTS data and that is PDO.
-Pretty straight forward, PDO is one of the simplest advanced stats and is essentially puck luck.
+There is one thing that is examinable from U SPORTS data, and that is PDO.
+Pretty straight forward, PDO is one of the simplest advanced statistics and is essentially puck luck.

 It is taking a team’s shooting percentage and save percentage and putting them together.
-Sportsnet did a really good job of explaining the value of why this is important:
+Sportsnet did an excellent job of explaining the value of why this is important:

 “Because the combined shot and save percentages will always equal 100 per cent — a shot on goal either goes in or it doesn’t — a team above that number can usually expect a regression over a large enough sample size, while one below can expect the opposite”.
 (Sportsnet, October 2018)